 We hosted numerous events on the mountain to share the area’s wildlife and cultural history with our supporters and to encourage recreation consistent with the protection of natural resources.

-- Cyclists put their climbing skills to the test riding up Mount Diablo’s slopes to the summit for the 38th annual Mount Diablo Challenge.
-Hosted by Valley Spokesmen Bicycling Club, over 550 cyclists rode 11.2 miles, climbing 3,249 feet in elevation.
-Thanks to the support of the Nathan M. Ohrbach Foundation, SMD added more than 145 new and renewed members to our organization who participated in this year’s challenge.
+• Cyclists put their climbing skills to the test riding up Mount Diablo’s slopes to the summit.
+For the 37th annual Mount Diablo Challenge, over 530 cyclists rode 11.2 miles, climbing 3,249 feet in elevation.
+Thanks to the support of CA Technologies and the Nathan M. Ohrbach Foundation, SMD added over 500 new and renewed members to our organization who participated in this year’s challenge.

-- Fourteen participants in Four Days Diablo, our annual backpacking tour, enjoyed learning more about Mount Diablo’s treasures while hiking and camping along the 31-mile Diablo Trail.
-Dedicated volunteers set up the campsites, and local restaurants—including Esin Restaurant & Bar, Sunrise Bistro & Catering, and Prima Ristorante—prepared delicious meals for the adventurers.
+• Twenty participants in Four Days Diablo, our annual backpacking tour, enjoyed learning more about Mount Diablo’s treasures while hiking and camping along the 31-mile Diablo Trail.
+Dedicated volunteers set up the campsites and local restaurants—including Postino, Forbes Mill Steakhouse, and Sunrise Bistro & Catering—prepared delicious meals for the adventurers.

-- More than 460 guests attended our 18th annual Moonlight on the Mountain celebration, our signature gala with live music, dancing, silent and live auctions, and a gourmet dinner by Sunrise Bistro & Catering.
+• Over 500 guests attended our 17th annual Moonlight on the Mountain celebration, our signature gala with live music, dancing, silent and live auctions, and a gourmet dinner by Sunrise Bistro & Catering.
 Moonlight on the Mountain is held at China Wall in Mount Diablo State Park, a stunningly gorgeous and intimate venue that creates a special atmosphere for our guests.
-Over $500,000 was raised to support Save Mount Diablo.
+Over $450,000 was raised to support Save Mount Diablo.

 Free Public Guided Hikes Program